amar47shah/compassionate-coding/text.md

 # It's 1s and 0s.
 But You're Not

+Ok, so now you're probably thinking, code isn't a person, it doesn't have feelings, and it doesn't mind if you insult it or complain about it.
+And technically you'd be right.

+In fact, you are more than welcome to rag on your legacy code all day.
+After all, you didn't write (most of) it.
+So it doesn't look bad on you, or so you think.

 ## hacking your attitude for a better day

+But what's the toll of all this negative thinking?
+I'll spare you the lecture and just say what negative thinking was

 ## hacking your attitude for a better career